 On Day 2 drive across to Birr for a morning's exploration of its Georgian architecture and a wander around the castle grounds.
 The formal gardens contain the tallest box hedges in the world; in spring you will see a dazzling display of flowering magnolias, cherries, crab apples, and naturalized narcissi.
 Guided tours of the Gothic Revival castle, opened to the public in 2013 for the first time in its 400-year history, take place in the summer, pulling back a curtain into a previously unseen world.

-Half-an-hour's drive takes you to Clonmacnoise, Ireland's most important monastic settlement, where it's worthwhile joining a guided tour that will give you a sense of the place and its past in less than an hour.
-The next day head for Athlone on the River Shannon and walk around the quirky Left Bank, full of crafts and antiques shops as well as secondhand book shops, cafés, and Sean's Bar (which lays claim, sometimes disputed, to be Ireland's oldest).
+A half-hour drive takes you to Clonmacnoise, Ireland's most important monastic settlement, where it's worthwhile to join a guided tour that will give you a sense of the place and its past in less than an hour.
+The next day head for Athlone on the River Shannon and walk around the quirky Left Bank, full of crafts and antiques shops as well as secondhand-book shops, cafés, and Sean's Bar (which lays claim, sometimes disputed, to be Ireland's oldest).
 You could easily spend an hour or two touring the exhibits in the wonderfully restored Athlone Castle as well as visiting the nearby Luan Gallery.
 Make time for a two-hour cruise along the Shannon to get a different perspective on the Midlands.